 Knowledge Base > Troubleshooting Guides > Stream Connection Troubleshooting

 If you experience dropped frames or intermittent disconnections while streaming, there is a network issue between your computer and the remote stream ingest server.
-Such issues can arise for a variety of reasons these are typically out of OBS Studio's control.
+Such issues can arise for a variety of reasons and these are typically out of OBS Studio's control.

 This guide can help you diagnose and resolve some of these issues.